rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

   * Longitude
   * SpatialReferenceID

-For the integrated data sets all locations Latitude, Longitude are transformed into WGS1984 in Decimal Degrees but in the original data sets the locations are in a variety of spatial references based on each program's needs, therefor we added the verbatim fields to track the data before transformation.

 #### From DarwinCore we added to the Sample Feature table:
-  * VerbatimLatitude
-  * VerbatimLongitude
-  * VerbatimSpatialReferenceID
+  *locationID
+  *verbatimLocationID

 #### The primary key is:
-  * SamplingFeatureID
+  * locationID

 #### Added a foreign key:
-  * datasetID to link the Dataset table to the Sample Features table
+  * datasetID to link the Data Set table to the Sample Features table

 #### Controlled Vocabularies:
   *  SamplingFeatureType